Benefits of bicycling

 A rack for the rear of your bike is extremely useful.
 You’ll need one to be able to use panniers, buckets, and some baskets.
 Panniers are bags that attach to a rear bike rack.
 These are usually waterproof, removable, and allow you to carry more weight.

 Baskets and buckets are generally a less expensive option for carrying more weight.
 Baskets can attach to the front or rear of your bike.
 Some are collapsible and others are easily removable to take in the store with you.
 Also, plastic “bike buckets” are inexpensive and functional.
-You can build one yourself — go to the Bureau of Transportation website: portlandoregon.gov/transportation/at for instructions on how to build one and how to order a kit ($10) of parts and hardware.
+You can build one yourself — go to the Bureau of Transportation website: portlandoregon.gov/transportation/at and search “bike bucket” for instructions on how to build one and how to order a kit ($10) of parts and hardware.

 Trailers attach to the rear of your bike and are unsurpassed for carrying large loads, be it children, pets, groceries or whatever else you can think of.
 Hot tip: watch the classified ads for inexpensive used trailers.
 Also, all manner of cargo bikes are available locally, enabling you to carry large loads with relative ease.